Ackman’s un-SPAC elicits a shrug from investors

-LONDON (Reuters Breakingviews) - Bill Ackman’s online acolytes are unfazed by the dwindling premium attached to the billionaire’s Pershing Square Tontine Holdings vehicle.
+LONDON, June 24 (Reuters Breakingviews) - Bill Ackman’s online acolytes are unfazed by the dwindling premium attached to the billionaire's Pershing Square Tontine Holdings (PSTH.N) vehicle.
 Self-described Tontards swap memes on Reddit glorifying the investor they call “daddy”, while a sock puppet proffers an expletive-ridden sum-of-the-parts valuation.
 Yet PSTH shares suggest Ackman’s unconventional special purpose acquisition company has lost its shine.

 A SPARC, like a SPAC, is designed to find a merger target.
 The novelty is that investors only stump up after a deal is identified, so they needn't lock up funds in advance.
 The digital disciples love it.
 Bill Sockman, the puppet, expects SPARCs to give the faithful perpetual access to private companies at discount valuations.